 Old stones, young leaves

 Gardens and historical landmarks have a long, shared history in Delhi.
-From the time of the Delhi Sultanate, the Lodi Dynasty, the Mughal Empire and the British Raj, all gave a great importance to gardens, as a refined form of art and discipline, creating beautiful dialogues between the stones and the trees.
-The Persian Char Bagh (four garden layout) represents Paradise in the Islamic tradition, nothing less.
+All rulers, from the Delhi Sultanate, the Lodi Dynasty, the Mughal Empire and the British Raj, took pride in building beautiful gardens and celebrating nature, as a refined form of art and discipline, creating beautiful dialogues between the stones and the trees.
+The Persian Char Bagh (four garden layout) represents Paradise in the Islamic tradition, nothing less while the british

-Because of Delhi’s history, most of its iconic gardens feature tombs or are inside forts dating from the 12th to 16th century and most iconic landmarks, almost always of Persianate / Mughal Architecture, are nested in lush, delicate and flowery gardens.
+Because of Delhi’s history, most of the city’s iconic gardens feature tombs or are inside forts dating from the 12th to 16th century, built in a Persianate / Mughal Architecture.
+The visitor will find these old red quartzite, sandstone, brick or marble buildings nested in lush, delicate and flowery gardens.
 One goes with the other, almost naturally.

 Sunderwala Burj as seen from the entrance of the park.